lfritz/notes/quotes.md

 > comfort of wishes, familiar superstitions, oversimplifications, and symbols,
 > and have not yet embarked upon the adventure of probing the real world.

+Chapter 17, page 334:

+> We expect too much of new buildings, and too little of ourselves.

 ## John Ousterhout: A Philosophy of Software Design